hmnk-1967/hmnk-1967/README.md

+### ABOUT ME :simple_smile:
-### Hi there. 👋 My name's not important.
+Hi there. 👋 My name's not important.
 Like many of you on GitHub, I'm learning Git and its fundamental basics.
 Also, ignore the "PRO" tag on my profile because I'm not a pro. :grinning:

 - 🔭 I’m currently looking for new job opportunities in the Software development industry.